ISISComputingGroup/lewis-ess/docs/developer_guide/developing_lewis.rst

 During development it is good practice to regularly test that changes do not break existing or new tests.
-Before opening a pull request on github (which will run all the tests again under different Python environments via Travis CI), it is recommended to run tox one last time locally, as that resembles the conditions in the CI environment quite closely.
+Before opening a pull request on github (which will run all the tests again under different Python environments via the CI system), it is recommended to run tox one last time locally, as that resembles the conditions in the CI environment quite closely.